sportsclimbs/sportclimbs-2/content/peak/cheedale/two-tier/two-tier-malnutrition.md

 Climbs the wall just to the left of the next groove and pulls through the roof above.

 **10. To Boltly Go (7b+) *&starf;***
-Start up the groove and move right via a good hold onto the blunt arete.
+Start up the groove and move right via a good hold onto the blunt arête.
 Climb this then over the slight bulge.
 Head leftwards to the bolt belay on *Hunger Strike*.
 This is more direct and bolted version of the old trad/headpoint line **Nerefaun (E5 6c)**.
 Following the corner all the way is **Split Infinitive (E5 6c)**.